EMF Ratings for Cars

 The first priority is to get a car with a low magnetic field.
 However, the measured magnetic field doesn't tell the whole story and should not be the sole criteria used in investigating a car.

-- the battery is on the passenger side of the car.
+- the battery is on the Passenger side of the car.

 - the magnetic field under the hood (engine compartment) is relatively low on the drivers side.